mikeymckay/coconut/documentation/Forms.markdown

-In Coconut Surveillance, there are four kinds of interactions that lead to data being captured.
-The first interaction is with data that is sent directly from the health facility.
-This is call
+In Coconut Surveillance, there are four kinds of interactions that lead to data being captured:

+  1) Data that is sent directly from the health facility.
+The health facility sends a notification via their mobile phone.
+When this notification is received, a SMS is sent to the DMSO for that health facility.
+This SMS tells the DMSO that they have a new case to followup.
+They must then get their tablet online (via mobile network or wifi) and press the "Get Data" button.
+This will download all new case data within that DMSO's distrct of responsibility.

 #Case Notification
 * Facility Name